joereynolds/entree/README.md

 # Entree

-A wrapper for `entr`, the file watcher.
+A way to version control and manage your [entr](http://entrproject.org/) watchers.

+**Why?**

+As soon as I reboot my machine, I have some watchers that I always start, this makes it more manageable than having to retype the commands all of the time.

+It also enables version controlling of more dotfiles because y'know, Linux.

 ## .entreerc

-This is where you store your watchers, it's in the format of an ini file, here's an example:
+Your `.entreerc` is where you store all your watches, it's in a similar format to an ini file and is located in your home directory (`~/.entreerc`).
+Here's an example:

 ```
 # Located in ~/.entreerc